edgeleap/omni/readme.md

 - **Agent supports hooks?** → Use the intercept script to hard-block `git commit` / `gh pr create`, plus an instruction file as backup.
 The agent literally cannot bypass `omni`.
 - **Agent has sandbox/policy rules?** (Codex CLI) → Use `execpolicy` deny rules to block git commands, plus `AGENTS.md` to teach the agent what to use instead.
 - **Agent doesn't auto-commit?** (Codex App) → No interception needed.
 Teach the agent about `omni` through a Skill, and it uses `omni` when you ask it to commit.
 - **Advisory only?** (Antigravity, Kimi, Qwen) → Instruction files are your only option.
-The agent *should* follow them but there's no system-level guarantee.
+The agent *should* follow them, but there's no system-level guarantee.

 ### CI/CD